mpaciore/xinuk/README.md

 # Xinuk

 **Xinuk** is an implementation of a highly scalable agent-based spatial simulation framework, written in Scala.
+It uses [sbt](https://www.scala-sbt.org/1.x/docs/) build tool.

 ## Models and scenarios